ayooshkathuria/pytorch-yolo-v3/README.md

 ## Collect and Label Data

-1. Use the [VoTT](https://github.com/Microsoft/VoTT) labeling tool to create bounding boxes around objects of interest in images and export to YOLO format.
+1. Use the <a href="https://github.com/Microsoft/VoTT" target="_blank">VoTT</a> labeling tool to create bounding boxes around objects of interest in images and export to YOLO format.
 The `data` output folder should be a subdirectory here with the images, labels and pointer file.
 2. If you wish to train on all labeled images, make sure they are all in the `train.txt` file (this is read by the `customloader.py`).

-## Train
+## Train Model

 ### Modifications for Custom

-**Filters**
+**Filters and Classes**

-Ensure the `yolov3-tiny.cfg` is set up to train (see first lines of file).
+Ensure the `yolov3-tiny.cfg` or `yolov3.cfg` is set up correctly.
 Note, the number of classes will affect the last convolutional layer filter numbers (conv layers before the yolo layer) as well as the yolo layers themselves - so **will need to be modified manually** to suit the needs of the user.

+Change the number of classes appropriately (e.g. `classes=2`).

-Modify the filter number of the CNN layer directly before each [yolo] layer to be:  `filters=(classes + 5)x3`.
+Modify the filter number of the CNN layer directly before each [yolo] layer to be:  `filters=`, then calculate (classes + 5)x3, and place after.
 So, if `classes=1` then should be `filters=18`.
 If `classes=2` then write `filters=21`, and so on.

 **Anchors**

 The tiny architecture has 6 anchors, whereas, the non-tiny or full sized YOLOv3 architecture has 9 anchors.
 These anchors should be manually discovered with `kmeans.py` and specified in the `cfg` file.

 **Additional Instructions**